dylanaraps/pure-bash-bible/README.md

 ## Disable Unicode

-If your script doesn't require unicode, you can disable it for a speed boost.
-Results may vary but I've seen an improvement in Neofetch and some other smaller programs.
+If unicode is not required, it can be disabled for a performance increase.
+Results may vary however there have been noticeable improvements in [neofetch](https://github.com/dylanaraps/neofetch) and other programs.

 ```shell
 # Disable unicode.